 This means that most of the natural disasters that occur in Kentucky are covered under a basic policy.

 What Natural Disasters in Kentucky are Not Included in a Standard Policy?

 Homeowners insurance usually does not cover natural disasters like earthquakes and floods.

-Kentucky is known for its severe earthquakes, so it’s best to purchase an earthquake policy to cover any damage to your home and your belongings when this natural disaster strikes.
+Kentucky is known for its severe earthquakes, so it’s best to purchase an earthquake policy to cover damage to your home and belongings when this natural disaster strikes.